susenecka44/FotorealistickaGrafika/t05-ToneMapping/README.md

 ## Notes
 * Use some 3rd party image library: `ImageSharp` is a good choice; you can use its `NuGet` version
+* You can use either some form of **auto-exposure** or the level of exposure could be defined in the config file

 ## References
 * MFF slides